-But even today, law firms have a lot more to consider, both in terms of the rules and how to best accomplish their goals.
+Law firms have a lot more to consider, in terms of the rules and how to best accomplish their goals.

 That’s why we work exclusively with credentialed experts in legal content creation.
 We understand that while your site’s content needs to meet its SEO goals, it must also: